 Companies Act 2013 (CA-13)

-The CA-13 includes provisions which enable companies to introduce and implement Schemes as mentioned in 1.1 The State of the Restructuring Market.
+The CA-13 includes provisions which enable companies to introduce and implement Schemes as mentioned in 1.1 Market Trends and Changes.

 RBI Resolution Framework

-The RBI occasionally introduces schemes and frameworks that enable domestic banks and financial institutions (that it regulates) to restructure stressed assets while retaining some asset classification and provisioning benefits.
-The RBI Resolution Framework has replaced the former schemes and frameworks and comprises a comprehensive set of guidelines for such restructuring.
+The RBI occasionally introduces schemes and frameworks that enable domestic banks and financial institutions (that it regulates) to restructure stressed assets while retaining some asset-classification and provisioning benefits.
+The RBI Resolution Framework has replaced the former schemes and frameworks and comprises a comprehensive set of guidelines for that restructuring.

 The RBI Resolution Framework provides a 30-day review period (Review Period) for reviewing the account on the occurrence of a default and determining a resolution strategy and a resolution plan (not the same as a Plan presented during the IBC).
 During the Review Period, the lenders to whom the framework is addressed (and asset-reconstruction companies) with exposure to the borrower are required to enter into an inter-creditor agreement (ICA) to provide a framework for the finalisation of a resolution plan.
 The ICA must provide that decisions of lenders representing 75% of outstanding facilities and 60% by number will bind all lenders.

-Additionally, the RBI has also introduced a resolution framework for one-time settlement of Covid-related stress on 6 August 2020 (COVID Resolution Framework).
+Additionally, the RBI introduced a resolution framework for a one-time settlement of COVID-19-related stress on 5 May 2021 (COVID-19 Resolution Framework – 2.0).
 This builds on the RBI Resolution Framework.

-The COVID Resolution Framework provides a process for addressing borrower defaults pursuant to the stress caused by Covid, without necessitating a change of ownership and without an asset classification downgrade.
+The COVID-19 Resolution Framework – 2.0 provides a process for addressing borrower defaults pursuant to the stress caused by COVID-19, without necessitating a change of ownership and without an asset-classification downgrade.
 This modifies the RBI Resolution Framework and is applicable to domestic banks, NBFCs and other notified financial institutions.
 Under the COVID-19 Resolution Framework – 2.0, lending institutions are permitted to offer a limited window to eligible MSMEs to implement resolution plans in respect of their credit exposures (where the aggregate exposure is not more than INR500 Million as of 31 March 2021).

-Under the COVID Resolution Framework, corporate loan accounts classified as standard as of 31 March 2021, are eligible for resolution.
-Given that a subjective definition of Covid-related stress would be difficult to interpret and monitor, this more objective and strict test has been offered to prevent longstanding defaulters from availing this scheme and simply "kicking the can down the road".
+Under the COVID-19 Resolution Framework, MSME loan accounts, classified as standard as of 31 March 2021, are eligible for resolution.
+Given that a subjective definition of COVID-19-related stress would be difficult to interpret and monitor, this more objective and stricter test has been offered to prevent longstanding defaulters from availing this scheme and simply "kicking the can down the road".

-Restructuring under the COVID Resolution Framework must be invoked no later than 31 December 2020.
-After this, a resolution plan (meeting specified conditions) for the borrower is to be implemented within 180 days from invocation.
+Restructuring under the COVID-19 Resolution Framework 2.0 must be invoked no later than 30 September 2021.
+After this, a resolution plan (meeting specified conditions) for the borrower is to be implemented within 90 days from invocation.